IntentArchitect/Docs/articles/release-notes/intent-architect-v3.2.md

  - In designers: new shortcut `CTRL + ENTER` creates a new element of the same type for rapid creation of models.
 This is available in both diagrams and tree-views.
  - [Added timestamp to output log entries and a clear-log button for clearing log history](#task-output-log-enhancements).
  - Up, Down and Left arrows work the same way in diagrams as they do in the tree-view.
+ - Indicator on Modules manager when there are module updates that are available.
  - Added support for "On Type Changed" events for JavaScript execution.
  - Exposing the execution log of previous Software Factory executions to aid with correct renaming of files by Intent Architect.